 I’m reading “Democracy for Realists: …” It has triggered a bemused fantasy about a series of “… for Realists: …” books.
 In the tradition of those “… for Idiots …”.

 Books stores have lots of shelf space for self-help books.
 It’s a popular genre.

 Let’s imagine some titles: Schooling for Realists, Vacations for Realists, Project management for Realists, Home brewing for Realists, Gardening for Realists.

 So’s why not?
 I have my theories.
 For example picking up a book of this title would seem to signal one’s appetite for disconfirmation.
 Where’s the fun in that?
 Or possible like the Monty Python argument skit it implies your shopping for a scolding or abuse.
-At minimum it would seem to signal that the author is war weary, scarred, old, cranky?
+At a minimum it would seem to signal that the author is war weary, scarred, old and cranky?

 One take on self-help books is that they are selling a treatment for stress.
 Realism doesn’t sound like a miracle cure, more like chemo.